Goodwater, Saskatchewan: Merlin "Dutch" Evers (1915–1950)

 Born April 11, 1915, Goodwater native Merlin Evers was a hockey talent in the 1930s and 1940s era, starting play in 1932 with the Goodwater team in the Farmers' League.
 Evers was a 5' 8" tall Winger, whose playing style (in his final season) was described as, "the best baldheaded back-checker in the loop...never been known to steer clear of bodily contact" who, "stays in the rough company with the big boys."

 After several seasons with Goodwater in the early 1930s, Evers made the senior league Weyburn Beavers team in the 1936–37 season at the age of 21.
 Nicknamed "Dutch" like his father, Evers was reported as playing hockey in San Diego in the Pacific Coast Hockey League for the 1946–47 season.
 Evers played for the Seattle Ironmen in the 1948–49 season.
 By 1949, Evers was reported as still "sparkling" after three seasons with the New Westminster Royals in the Pacific Coast Hockey League and at the age of 34.
 On March 8, 1950, during intermission of a game against the Tacoma Rockets, the hometown New Westminster Royals honored Evers who was "leading the popular player poll in New Westminster."
 The Royals ultimately defeated the Los Angeles Monarchs in a closely fought seven-game series to win the 1949–50 Phil Henderson Cup (later known as the President's Cup, and the Lester Patrick Cup).

 On October 16, 1950, while driving from Portland to Tacoma with three teammates from the Royals, Evers was involved in a car crash and sustained serious injuries to his head and internal organs.
 Evers died as a result of injuries sustained in the crash.

 Goodwater Oil Kings

 Team photos of a Goodwater team named the "Oil Kings" date from as early as 1957.
 Gerald Alexander was captain of the Oil Kings for the 1957–58 season.

 Beginning in the 1957–58 season, an Oil Kings team coached by Gord Cooke and managed by Walter Thackeray played in a league with teams from: Colgate, Bromhead, Midale, Torquay, Tribune, and Weyburn.

 The Oil Kings coached by Gordon Cooke won the league title in the 1962–63 season.
-Max White was captain of the championship team.

-Goodwater Machine Shop proprietor Lionel Wanner was goalie for the Goodwater Oil Kings in the late-1970s, playing for then-team manager (and his brother) Meryl Wanner.

 Since at least 2008, the Goodwater Oil Kings are a team playing in the Weyburn Adult Recreation Hockey League.